 The nighttime experience at the Banff Gondola is entirely different: It's relaxed and indulgent, and dramatically set off by a gorgeous sunset.
 Fiery pink hues and broad strokes of blue sweep across the darkening dawn sky out the floor-to-ceiling windows.
 A sunset like this lifts the spirits.
 And once the sun descends behind the dimming mountains, a whole new show in the sky emerges.

-Later tonight, care of the Royal Astronomical Society of Canada and the Banff Gondola, we will learn all about the 400 billion inhabitants of that starry night sky.
+Later tonight, care of the Banff Gondola, we will learn all about the 400 billion inhabitants of that starry night sky.

 But first, we eat

 We had heard about how great the food was at Sky Bistro so we were anxious to sample for ourselves.
-A perennial fish lover, the Ocean to Sky Soup catches my attention right away.
-As it turns out, the chowder, loaded with salmon and baby clams and speckled with salmon caviar, is a popular choice.
+A perennial fish lover, the Ocean to Sky Chowder catches my attention right away.
+As it turns out, the chowder, loaded with salmon and baby clams and speckled with double smoked bacon, is a popular choice.

 Rob orders the Creamy Butternut Squash Bisque.
 All the ingredients are locally-sourced, we’re happy to hear.
 When the soup arrives, with ample portions beautifully presented, we snap photos of our bowls (which we never, ever do) then dig in and share.
 The flavours are soothing and delicious.